Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: The effective Hamiltonian relevant to the processes in the LRIS

-We will assume that NP effects are only present in the third generation of leptons ($\tau, \nu_\tau$).
+It should be noted that in the above expressions of $R_{D,D^\ast}$ we assumed that NP effects are only present in the third generation of leptons ($\tau, \nu_\tau$).
 This assumption is motivated by the absence of deviations from the SM for light lepton modes $\ell= e$ or $\mu$.

-The ratios $R(M)$ ($M=D,D^\ast$ can be written in terms of the scalar $g_{S}^{LL}, g_{S}^{RL}, C_{S}^{LR},$ and $C_{S}^{RR}$~\cite{Iguro:2018vqb,Asadi:2018wea,Asadi:2018sym}.
-The numerical expressions for these contributions are~\cite{Iguro:2018vqb,Asadi:2018wea,Asadi:2018sym}:
+The $D^\ast$ and $\tau$ longitudinal polarizations depend on the same Wilson coefficients affecting the $R_{D,D^\ast}$ ratios.
+Thus, it is relevant to our investigation to show their predicted values for the set of the parameters of the model resolving the $R_{D,D^\ast}$ anomalies.
+The two observables have been measured at Belle experiment.
+Their expressions can be written as ~\cite{Iguro:2018vqb,Asadi:2018wea,Asadi:2018sym}